prediagnose/PrediagnoseAppInfo/README.md

 PreDiagnose aims at an uptime of 95% during business days and ordinary business hours, i.e., 09:00 – 17:00 within the primary performance period.
 Any planned maintenance will be made within the secondary performance period.
 The system will thus be unavailable to a short or large extent within the secondary performance period, and PreDiagnose has therefore not stated any aimed uptime during the secondary performance period.
 PreDiagnose is not responsible if the customer looses internet connection during an ongoing measurement.
 Loss of internet connection will lead to a failure to complete the test and the sensor will have to be disposed.

 #### *Security*
-PreDiagnose Vet uses third party services to generate a unique measuring session and to process the data.
+PreDiagnose Online uses third party services to generate a unique measuring session and to process the data.
 For more details about the security level that the third party applies please have a look at the following links:

 Auth0 security and compliance: https://auth0.com/security
 Azure customer data protection: https://docs.microsoft.com/en-us/azure/security/fundamentals/protection-customer-data